'We are officially hostages.' How the Israeli kibbutz of Nir Oz embodied Hamas hostage strategy

 Four hours passed.
 Five.

 A journalist who accompanied Hamas stood on the front lawn of Ada Sagi, the kibbutz Arabic teacher, and excitedly narrated as gunmen raced around him.
 A stream of Palestinian men, women and children followed, according to Hamas videos and witnesses.
-Many Palestinians in Gaza see the kibbutzim as illegal settlements on historic lands that they had never set foot in before that day.
+Many Palestinians in Gaza see the kibbutzim as illegal settlements on lands their families fled or were driven from during the 1948 war surrounding Israel's creation.

-“After an hour or more of walking, we were able to enter a kibbutz; the most important kibbutz of the occupation,” he said, according to the video widely streamed on Palestinian news sites.
-“Here is a scene from the heart of the settlement.”
+"After an hour or more of walking, we were able to enter a kibbutz; the most important kibbutz of the occupation," the journalist said, according to the video widely streamed on Palestinian news sites.
+"Here is a scene from the heart of the settlement."

 The men who shot out the guard post were the first of about seven groups of armed fighters.
-In all, the Israeli military and kibbutz residents estimate as many as 150 men arrived in cars and pickups nearly simultaneously from different directions, armed to the teeth.
-The messages flew back and forth on the kibbutz chat and various residents’ WhatsApp groups.
+In all, the Israeli military and kibbutz residents estimate that as many as 150 men arrived in cars and pickups nearly simultaneously from different directions, armed to the teeth.
+Messages flew back and forth on the kibbutz chat and various residents' WhatsApp groups.

 9:16 a.m.
 "How do you lock the safe room?????"

-Note: A previous version of this story corrected the number of hostages freed during the truce by militants to 105, not 110.